jshdnd16/Capstone-Project-Django-/README.md

-Fixed the cards in the Dashboard section
+Started the Phase 4 Client directory (hardware stores, walk-in customers, contractors)

-Fixed the low stock not updating
+Created the apps name "sales"

-NEED TO INCLUDE
+Fixed the pending order cards

-Total Materials Card in Dashboard, it could be change into something else
+Added 1 row for the low stock cards so it shows the intial 6 low stock items instead of 5